 Correctly optimised content will not only develop your brand image to the public eye but also pull you into the limelight.

 Having a decent domain authority indicates how much your website domain is valued by search engines.
-You can use popular domain checker tools like Moz, or Ahrefs can take a quick look at where your website is standing.
+You can use popular domain checker tools like Moz, or Ahrefs to take a quick look at where your website is standing.

 4. Build your Credibility